 We’ve got a complete explanation of the similarities and differences between a Roth 401(k) and traditional 401(k) — as well as an answer to the question of if you should do a Roth 401(k) — right here.

-No matter whether you select a traditional 401(k) or its Roth counterpart, both of those options are only really like a house or a shell for your money.
+No matter whether you select a traditional 401(k) or its Roth counterpart, consider them like a house or a shell for your money.
 You’ve got to put some furniture in the house, right?
-That’s where the next part comes in…
+That’s where the next part comes in.

 Selecting the “furniture” you put in the house is perhaps the easiest choice of all.
 Clark is a big fan of target-date retirement funds, which he says are the “the best and easiest investment choice” for most people.